Getting a Mortgage on a Property Near a Mineshaft

 If you’re planning to build your own home, it might prove quite difficult – but certainly not impossible – to get a self-build mortgage if the land you’ve earmarked is near a mineshaft.
 It can add another level of complexity to simply buying a property on risky ground, as self-build mortgages are a fairly niche area of lending in their own right.

 The further your building plans are from local mineshafts, the less of an issue it will be.
-If you want to proceed you’ll absolutely need a broker to find a specialist lender in these circumstances.
+If you want to proceed, you’ll need a broker to find a specialist lender.
 They may even be able to look into alternative finance options, such as bridging loans.

 There are a number of building regulations that you will need to comply with in order to begin development on this type of project.
 Planning permission may be difficult to obtain, and you will need to submit a Coal Mining Risk Assessment alongside your application to the local authority.

-If you are looking for finance, it’s unlikely to be possible without planning permission, however, an experienced broker may be able to advise you with regard to the risk assessment and similar requirements.
+If you are looking for finance, it’s unlikely to be possible without planning permission; however, an experienced broker may be able to advise you regarding the risk assessment and similar requirements.

 We're so confident in our service, we guarantee it.